BIGKnight/Energy-Based-Open-World-Uncertainty-Modeling-for-Confidence-Calibration/Readme.md

 # EOW-Softmax
-This code is for the paper ["Energy-Based Open-World Uncertainty Modeling for Confidence Calibration"](https://arxiv.org/abs/2107.12628).
+This code is for the paper ["Energy-Based Open-World Uncertainty Modeling for Confidence Calibration"](https://arxiv.org/abs/2107.12628). <br>
 Accepted by ICCV21.
 ## Usage
 Commnd example for WideResnet28x10 on CiFAR100.